genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 .. image:: images/share-in-bioapp.png
    :align: center

-Besides, you can share your datasets from the Metainfo editor page with the button Share.
+Besides, you can share your datasets from the Metainfo Editor page with the **Share** button.

 .. image:: images/share-in-ME.png
    :align: center